peterlamar/engineering-leader/README.md

 # Hi, I'm Peter

 This serves as a brief introduction to a set of proposed values and goals.
-However
+However,

 * This reflects broad generalizations and does not replace getting to know each other through 1:1s, day-to-day chats, etc.
 * I am interested in continually iterating these beliefs and influences.
 Constructive feedback is always welcome.